 |Copyright © Nucleus Medical Media, Inc.|

-You will be asked about your child’s symptoms and medical history.
-A physical exam and a psychological evaluation will be done.
-The diagnosis will be based on information from you and your child and the examination.
+The doctor will ask about child’s symptoms and past health.
+A physical exam and a psychological test will be done.
+The diagnosis will be based on information from questions and the exam.

-- Bone density test—to test the health of your child’s bones, especially in girls whose menstrual periods are absent.
+- Bone density test—to test the health of bones

 Management of anorexia will include:

-- Identifying and managing any physical problems caused by poor food intake
+- Finding and treating any problems caused by poor food intake

-Therapy can help address factors that may be linked to your child’s anorexia including harmful thought patterns, anxiety, and poor self-esteem.
-It can also help your child develop a more positive attitude about food and their body image.
+Therapy can address harmful thought patterns, anxiety, and poor self-esteem.
+The goal is to develop a more positive attitude about food and body image.

-An inpatient eating disorder program may help children who have not found success with outpatient programs.
+An inpatient program may help children who have not been helped by other treatment.

-- Compliment your child on his or her inner qualities instead of his or her outward appearance.
+- Compliment inner qualities instead of their outward appearance.

 - Send positive messages about eating.
-For example, avoid making negative comments about your own body in front of your child.
+Avoid making negative comments about your own body in front of your child.

 - Do not diet at home.
-Instead, focus on eating a healthy diet that includes plenty of whole grains, fruits, and vegetables.
+Instead, focus on eating a healthy diet.
+Include and talk about whole grains, fruits, and vegetables.

-- Eating breakfast is especially important.
-When possible, try to eat meals as a family.
+- Try to eat meals as a family.

-- Discuss media images of bodies with your children so they do not get harmful messages about body size.
+- Discuss media images of bodies and other harmful messages with your children.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.